nicoleiocana/tpo-wiki/Writing-the-content.md

 If you add only one linebreak, the paragraph will stay together, but the translation framework will generate two sentences.
 Long sentences are hard to translate and unlikely to be reused.
-Please dont change the line in the middle of a sentence, as that creates bad translation files.
+Please **don't create a new line in the middle of a sentence**, as that creates bad translation strings:

+> This sentence is correct.
+> This sentence
+> not.

 **Links**